 As a part of EA Desktop client, the In-Game overlay comes enabled by default.
 You can quickly check whether or not in-game overlay is enabled, by holding down “

-You’ll need to login to your EA Client, it’s available for both Windows and Mac.
+You’ll need to log in to your EA Client, it’s available for both Windows and Mac.
 You can sign up with an Electronic Arts account or maybe link it with Steam.
-(If you’re using Origin or Origin Beta the process is similar and for reference purpose, we’ve added Origin Screenshot)
+(If you’re using Origin or Origin Beta the process is similar and for reference purposes, we’ve added Origin Screenshot)